 For example, USPS, FedEx, Canada Post, Royal Mail, Australia Post, and UPS all provide real-time shipping quotes for BigCommerce users.
 Real-time quotes help you keep costs to a minimum, and gives the customer control over which option they want to pay for.

 There’s no “best” or “right” choice for a courier service – each business will have different needs, so you should have a look around to see which is the best for you.

 By now, you probably want to sit back and relax.
 But the work doesn’t stop once you’ve launched your online store.
-Don’t worry though, this is the really fun part!
+Don’t worry, though – this is the really fun part!
 Now’s the time to take to the virtual rooftops and shout about your online furniture store for all to hear.

 Ecommerce website builders know that marketing is key for growing your business, and provide built-in tools to help you promote your furniture.
 From newsletters to social sharing, you’ve got a world of powerful marketing tools at your fingertips.
 Online marketplaces are a little less prepared to take you to new heights, but they do provide enough tools to get you started.

 BigCommerce, Shopify and Wix all have SEO Guides and tools to help you out.
 Wix even has an SEO Wiz, which gives you a personalized checklist to follow.

 Multichannel selling is where you sell across more channels than just your own website.
 For example, you can sell across multiple social channels, including Facebook, Instagram, Pinterest and Twitter.
 BigCommerce has built-in integrations with these platforms, and makes it super easy to manage all your sales from one place.

 Social media is a place most people go for information, entertainment, and to relieve boredom – it’s the perfect storm for shopping.
 By promoting your products through these channels, you can easily reach a much wider audience than if you just sat around waiting for people to find you in Google.